 The University of Maine at Farmington

-- Named a “Best College” by U.S.News & World Report for 16 consecutive years (2013–1998).
+- Named a “Best College” by U.S.News & World Report for 16 consecutive years (1998-2013).

-- Named a U.S.News & World Report best college value “Great School at Great Price” two consecutive years (2013, 2012).
+- Named a U.S.News & World Report best college value “Great School – Great Price” two consecutive years (2012, 2013).

 - A traditional New England college campus located in the heart of world class skiing and snowboarding, hiking and mountain biking, kayaking and rafting.

-residents.
-As low as $21,783 per year for non-Maine residents — that’s tuition, fees, room & board.)
+- An affordable, high-quality, residential, liberal arts college.
+(Just $17,881 per year for Maine residents.
+As low as $22,079 per year for non-Maine residents — that’s tuition, fees, room & board.)

 - Challenging, distinguished and innovative programs in the arts and sciences, teacher preparation, and other pre-professional fields.

 - A small, friendly campus where students are the center of the universe.

 - A place where caring professors work side by side with students — in research, creative endeavors, in the classroom and outside.

 - A school that offers pre-professional tracks in medicine, law, and business; as well outstanding preparation for your acceptance to graduate school.

 - A college where students work hard but also enjoy kicking back and having fun.
 Lots of fun.

-- A warmhearted, accepting community where it’s OK to be who you are.
+- A warm-hearted, accepting community where it’s OK to be who you are.